Pickands Mather Group: History

 Coulby died in 1929 and Mather in 1931.
 Elton Hoyt II, who had succeeded Coulby as head of the Marine Department in 1929, became president and chief executive officer of Pickands Mather in 1939.
 He died in March 1955, and was succeeded by John Sherwin.
 To enable the company to better meet the challenges of the rapidly changing economic environment, Sherwin incorporated Pickands Mather in 1960.

 In 1968, Sherwin engineered the sale of Pickands Mather to the Diamond Shamrock Corporation, a Cleveland-based shipping, chemical manufacturing, and oil refining and consumer sales company.
 Diamond Shamrock held the company for just four years.
 In December 1972, Diamond Shamrock sold Pickands Mather for $66 million to the Moore-McCormack Company, operator of a large fleet of international freighters and some of the last American-owned passenger ocean liners.
 (The sale did not include Pickands Mather's chemical manufacturing arm.)
 The sale was consummated by 36-year-old James R. Barker, Moore-McCormack's CEO and a former mid-level manager in the Marine Vessel Department of Pickands Mather from 1963 to 1967.
 Paul R. Tregurtha, Moore-McCormack's chief financial officer, oversaw the financing of the purchase.

-In the 1970s, Interlake disposed of a large number of its smaller ships and built three 1000 foot long Great Lakes freighters: the James R. Barker, the Mesabi Miner, and the William De Lancey.
+In the 1970s, Interlake Steamship Co. disposed of a large number of its smaller ships and built three 1000 foot long Great Lakes freighters: the MV James R. Barker, the MV Mesabi Miner, and the MV William J. Delancey (now MV Paul R. Tregurtha).
 In 1973, Elton Hoyt III was named president and chief executive officer of Pickands Mather, a position he held until his retirement in 1983.
 Continuing downward price pressure on commodities and shipping rates significantly harmed Pickands Mather's revenues in the 1970s and 1980s.
 In July 1986, LTV Steel (the successor company to the Jones and Laughlin Steel Company and Republic Steel) filed for bankruptcy, citing $4 billion in debt.
 The economic shock to the Pickands Mather's iron and coal investments caused by the default of one of the largest consumers of its products deeply alarmed Moore-McCormack Resources (the successor to the Moore-McCormack Company).
 Moore-McCormack sold the iron and coal mining businesses of Pickands Mather to Cleveland-Cliffs Inc. in November 1986 for an undisclosed sum.
 The price was later revealed to be 2 million barrels of oil and natural gas reserves owned by Cleveland-Cliffs.

 Cleveland Cliffs (later Cliffs Natural Resources) appointed George Newcombe Chandler II the president of the Pickands Mather subsidiary in 1987.
 He retired from the company in 2000.
 Moore-McCormack, however, retained control of the Interlake Steamship Company.
 But in early 1987, Barker resigned from Moore-McCormack and bought the Interlake Steamship Company from Moore-McCormack.
 Paul R. Tregurtha joined Barker in managing the company, which was now a privately held company.